Tulikivi’s Russia Exit Activates Saunologia Partnership as Kevo Heater Targets America

 - Kevo collection: Three model lines (Kaarna soapstone, Pyry cast stone, Usva steel), 4.5 to 10.2 kW, CE certified, cool-touch exterior surfaces

-- Russia exit: Operations of subsidiary OOO Tulikivi ended April 1, 2026.
+- Russia exit: OOO Tulikivi operations ended April 1, 2026.
 EUR 0.3 million write-down recorded in FY 2025

 - FY 2025 revenue: EUR 29.5 million.
 Long-term target: exceed EUR 50 million by end of 2030

-What the Report Says
+What the Q1 Report Says

 Tulikivi’s Q1 revenue of EUR 6.3 million edged up 3.8 percent year over year, but the quarter posted an operating loss of EUR 0.8 million.
 Managing Director Heikki Vauhkonen called the result “slightly improved but at a low level” and attributed the weakness to seasonal demand patterns and low consumer confidence across the company’s main European markets.
 Order intake fell to EUR 6.8 million from EUR 7.8 million in the prior-year quarter.

-The sauna business section of the report carried the real news.
+The sauna business section carried the real news.
 In Tulikivi’s own words: “Product development in the sauna business focused on preparing for the launch of sales in North America by carrying out the tests required under UL safety standards.
 The aim is to launch sales during 2026.”
+The company named the Kevo electric sauna heater collection as the vehicle and highlighted competitive differentiators for North America: “high-quality design, energy efficiency, original materials and safe exterior surfaces that do not become hot.”

 The Kevo Collection